AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 +++

-+++What must I consider when using Activity Map around personally identifiable information?
++++What must I consider when using Activity Map for personally identifiable information?

 Consider the following scenarios where personally identifiable data can be collected using Activity Map: